matheusoliveira/go-ordered-map/README.md

 - [x] Get performance should be very close to builtin map (see [benchmarks](docs/benchmarks.md))
 - [x] have builtin sync implementation
 - [x] implements multimap (`omultimap`)
-- [ ] improve iterator capabilities:
-  - [ ] start iterator at specific key
+- [x] start iterator at specific key
-  - [ ] support reverse ordering iterator
+- [x] support reverse ordering iterator
-  - [ ] support add/remove at iterator position
+- [x] support add/remove at iterator position

 Did I miss anything?
-Create an [issue](https://github.com/matheusoliveira/go-ordered-map/issues) or open a [pull request](https://github.com/matheusoliveira/go-ordered-map/pulls) and let's discuss
+Create an [issue](https://github.com/matheusoliveira/go-ordered-map/issues) or open a [pull request](https://github.com/matheusoliveira/go-ordered-map/pulls) and let's discuss.

 # Benchmarks

-See [benchmarks](docs/benchmarks.md) for more details.
+There is a series of benchmarks comparing `omap` implementations with Go's builtin map, see [benchmarks](docs/benchmarks.md) for more details.